rerun-io/rerun/design/blueprint_store.md

 ## Proposal

 ### Blueprint lifecycle
-In order to simplify many edge cases, custom blueprints will only be able to be sent to the viewer in their entirety as part of viewer startup.
-This limits blueprint control to: `rr.spawn()` (launch a native app), `rr.serve()` (launch a hosted web-app), and `rr.show()` (embed a viewer in a notebook).
-Additionally a blueprint file will be able to be provided to the viewer via the CLI at launch, or opened via the file-menu.
+In order to simplify many edge cases, custom blueprints will only be able to be sent to the Viewer in their entirety as part of Viewer startup.
+This limits blueprint control to: `rr.spawn()` (launch a native app), `rr.serve()` (launch a hosted web-app), and `rr.show()` (embed a Viewer in a notebook).
+Additionally a blueprint file will be able to be provided to the Viewer via the CLI at launch, or opened via the file-menu.

-Blueprints will not otherwise be able to be sent via `rr.connect()`, which is reserved for only transmitting log-data to an existing live viewer instance, where a relevant blueprint is assumed to be loaded.
+Blueprints will not otherwise be able to be sent via `rr.connect()`, which is reserved for only transmitting log-data to an existing live Viewer instance, where a relevant blueprint is assumed to be loaded.

 ### Blueprint APIs